-- 1. Number of Tasks.
-The course will include a minimum of six and a maximum of eight tasks. - Setting up Tasks.
-Care must be exercised to avoid the setting up of any of these tasks in a manner that may be hazardous to the horse or driver.
-All tasks not combined shall be a minimum of fifteen (15) feet apart. - Course Design to Demonstrate Gaits.
-The course shall be designed to require each horse to demonstrate walk, normal trot and extended trot.
+- Number of Tasks.
+The course includes a minimum of six and a maximum of eight tasks. - Setting up Tasks.
+Care must be exercised to avoid setting up any of these tasks in a manner that may be hazardous to the horse or driver.
+All tasks not combined shall be a minimum of 15 feet apart. - Course Design to Demonstrate Gaits.
+The course shall be designed to require each horse to demonstrate walk, normal trot, and extended trot.